 The water travels up the paper strip by capillary action.
 Capillary action occurs because the water is attracted to the surface of the paper, and as the first water molecules stick to the paper, they pull others along with them.
 (Capillary action is one way water moves up through the roots of plants.)
 As the candy coating dissolves in the water, it is pulled up the paper too.

-For further study, repeat the experiment with colored markers, flavored gelatin, powdered drink mix, or food coloring.
+For further study, instead of a candy chromatography science project, experiment with colored markers, flavored gelatin, powdered drink mix, or food coloring.
 Try to predict your results.

-More color chromatography science projects + video > >
+Learn more color chromatography science projects + watch another video.